 Kronblom

-The lanky Kronblom and his wife Malin form a likeable elderly couple, who live a peaceful life in the fictional country village Vinkelboda.
-Kronblom enjoys fishing and hunting, much like his spiritual father, but is most of all lazy.
+The lanky Kronblom and his wife Malin form a likeable elderly couple, who live peacefully in the fictional country village of Vinkelboda.
+Much like his spiritual father, Kronblom enjoys fishing and hunting, but is most of all lazy.
 He spends hours on end hanging around on the sofa.
 Malin's attempts to have him find a job, or to do a chore, are generally without success.
-The biggest nuisance in Kronblom's quiet life is however his mother-in-law, "Svärmor".
-She has a tendency to stay at their home for weeks, criticizing and bossing the poor lazybones around.
-At moments like these Kronblom suddenly has more energy than usual, but mostly to play pranks on her to drive her away.
+The biggest nuisance in Kronblom's quiet life is however his mother-in-law, "Svärmor", who has the tendency to stay at their home for weeks, criticizing and bossing the poor lazybones around.
+At moments like these, Kronblom suddenly has more energy than usual, but mostly to play pranks on her to drive her away.

-Persson was a talented portrayer of people, which gave his characters an authentic flavor.
-He also tackled sensitive subjects like religion, racism and death, which sometimes led to censorship from his publishers.
+As Persson was a talented portrayer of people, he gave his characters an authentic flavor.
+He also tackled sensitive subjects like religion, racism and death, which sometimes led to censorship from his editors.
 Kronblom was the subject of two live action films starring Ludde Gentzel in the title role: 'Kronblom' (1947) and 'Kronblom kommer till stan' (1949).
-Gits Olsson wrote a radio play based on the character in the 1950s.
+In the 1950s, Gits Olsson wrote a radio play based on the character.

 'Agust och Lotta'.